 Searching tirelessly at the limits of the unexplored, between pure abstraction and realism, with his landscapes, still lifes and even his nudes, Turovsky opens up a new domain in the history of art in which all his work is underpinned by the relationship between the temporal and the timeless, very much a part of his oeuvre.

-Mikhail Turovsky was born in Kiev on May 8th, 1933.
+Mikhail Turovsky is one of the greatest artists of our time.
 His father, a soldier in the Soviet Army, died three months after the outbreak of World War II.
-Three days before the Nazis began their genocide, along with his mother and younger brother, he managed to flee from Kiev in a ramshackle boat on the river Dnieper.
-Once the war was over, he returned to his native city, where they told him his family had been wiped out.
+Three days before the Nazis began their genocide, along with his mother and younger brother.
+He managed to flee from Kiev in a ramshackle boat on the river Dnieper.
+Once the war was over, he returned to his native city, but his family did not survive the war.

 It did not take long before Turovsky became a consummate master of the “academic style”, with paintings exalting official Soviet subjects.

 He joined the Artists’ Union, the most famous and select association of painters in the USSR.
 He became so famous that the Government of the Soviet Republic of the Ukraine commissioned him to paint the official portrait of Leonid Brezhnev, Head of State of the USSR at the time.

 Turovsky exhibited in salons in Europe and South America.
 But he felt that Communism was fossilizing and restricting his freedom of expression.
 Although he enjoyed a privileged social position, not being able to paint the subjects that attracted him gnawed away at Turovsky.
 He couldn’t express himself freely, neither as a man nor as an artist.